+

 useLiveQuery() can be explained like this: It observes the result of a promise-returning function that queries Dexie (In contrast to just execute it imperatively).
 It is highly composable as you can call other functions that queries dexie and compute a result based on their outcome.
 Maybe you already have some functions you wrote long time ago.
 Calling them from within the scope of the callback passed to useLiveQuery() will turn your imperative async functions into an observable query.

-Here we refer to React's own Getting Started page.
+Here we refer to React's own page.

-For the impatient one, use CodeSandbox to create a React app and start code editing in your browser.
+For the impatient one, use to create a React app and start code editing in your browser.

 yarn